pantheon-systems/documentation/source/content/guides/quicksilver/05-asana.md

 ## GitHub and Asana

-You can further integrate with [Unito](https://unito.io/asana-sync/), a free integration service, if you use GitHub.
+If you use GitHub, you can further integrate with [Unito](https://unito.io/asana-sync/), a free integration service.
 This can reduce a few steps in the development process for your team.

 ## More Resources